CatsheeRS/stellarthing2d/starry/README.md

 - core/Application: this is where the main loop is ran and the engine both starts and ends
 - core/Save: flabbergasting save system
-- core/assets: everything assets
 - core/input: simple input system
-- entities: the entity system, as well as `Tilemap` which manages the tile rendering
+- entities: the entity system
 - entities/components: default components you can use and stuff
 - graphics: graphics stuff :D
 - math: some vectors and the color struct